bagder/uncurled/mine/firefox.md

 Doing Open Source all day, every day, is awesome.
 Everything is open and you can share, show and discuss your work with everyone.
-I could combine experiences and knowledge beween curl, Firefox and HTTP specification work and all the work could be easily shared and openly discussed.
+I could combine experiences and knowledge between curl, Firefox and HTTP specification work and all the work could be easily shared and openly discussed.
 And everyone involved reaped the benefits.

 I worked in the networking team ("Necko") so I got to fiddle with HTTP, DNS,